Faustin-king/DrumKit/README.md

 ## How to Use

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser
 3. Press the corresponding keys on your keyboard or click on the buttons to play sounds